 Maize currently grown in Bangladesh is of yellow type and is used in the feed industry.
-Worldwide, the maize grown for human consumption is called white maize, which differs lacking anthocyanin compared to yellow maize.
+The main source of our food crops are rice and wheat.
+Worldwide the maize grown for human consumption is called white maize, which differs lacking anthocyanin compared to yellow maize.
 The flour of white maize is tastier than yellow maize.
-It is also superior to yellow maize in some nutrition especially protein content.
-It covers only 12% of the total acreage of the world, which is mostly used as human food (FAO-CIMMYT, 1997).
+White maize is also superior to yellow maize in some nutrition especially protein content.
+White maize covers only 12% of the total acreage of the world, which is mostly used as human food (FAO-CIMMYT, 1997).
 During 1970s, the productivity of grown white maize was lower compared to those of yellow ones.
 With the advanced breeding approaches, worldwide, recent reports demonstrate that the yield productivity of white maize is almost at par with those of the yellow ones (Akbar et al., 2016).
 Since its inception, the maize species grown in Bangladesh were yellow type except one variety named 'Suvra'.
-At present the yellow exotic hybrid maize is grown as a fodder crop which although mainly concentrate in the northern districts of Bangladesh (Ullah et al., 2016).
-In comparison to the landraces, the modern improved varieties are higher yielders showing even 60% more seed yield (Kossou et al., 1993).
+At present the yellow exotic hybrid maize is grown as a fodder crop which although mainly concentrate in the northern districts of Bangladesh (Ullahet al., 2016).
+In comparison to the landraces, the modern improved varieties are higher yielders showing even 60% more seed yield (Kossouet al., 1993).
 The hybrid varieties show an average yield of 6.90 t ha-1 (BBS, 2016).

-Therefore, it is important to know the impact of different high yielding and hybrid maize varieties and to determine their adaptability in prevailing environments of Bangladesh.
+Therefore, it is essentially required to know the impact of different high yielding and hybrid maize varieties and to determine their adaptability in prevailing environments of Bangladesh.
 We, therefore, having the above scheme and discussion in mind, the study was conducted to evaluate the genetical purity among different maize genotypes in Bangladesh to fulfil the following objectives:

-- 1. To compare the genetical purity, growth, yield and yield attributes of different maize genotypes under study, and - 2.
+- 1. To compare the growth, yield and yield attributes of different maize genotypes under study. - 2.
 To select suitable variety to meet the demand of maize in Bangladesh.